Last Updated: March 20, 2014

 Maharashtra is situated in the western region of the country.
 The state shares its borders with Gujarat, Madhya Pradesh, Chhattisgarh, Andhra Pradesh, Karnataka, Goa and the Union Territory of Dadra and Nagar Haveli.
 On its west is the Arabian Sea.

 The state has a well-developed social, physical and industrial infrastructure.
-Apart from three international and five domestic airports, the state has two major and 53 minor ports.
+Apart from three international and five domestic airports, Maharashtra has two major and 53 minor ports.
 It also has a well-developed power supply grid.
-Maharashtra's infrastructure sector has experienced significant growth over the last decade, with a substantial rise in the number of industrial clusters and PPP projects.
+The state’s infrastructure sector has experienced significant growth over the last decade, with a substantial rise in the number of industrial clusters and public–private (PPP) projects.

 The Government of Maharashtra has several policies in place to set up the right kind of business climate in the state.
 These policies aim to motivate investors to invest in various sectors in the state, thereby contributing to the overall development of the economy.